PaulGilmartin/django-queryhunter/README.md

    queries executed on a line of code before it is highlighted red in the output.
 The default is 5.
 - `duration_highlighting_threshold`: A float valued property which determines the threshold for the no. of seconds a line of code can spend executing before it is highlighted red in the output.
 The default is 0.1.
+- `count_threshold`: An integer valued property which determines the threshold for the number of queries executed on a line of code before it is printed.
+The default is 1.
+- `duration_threshold`: A float valued property which determines the threshold for the no. of seconds a line of code can spend executing before it is printed.
+The default is 0.0.

 ### LoggingOptions